emptysea/quartztest/content/Artaus/Locations/Districts/Mystharra.md

 Mystharra is where magic breathes, where it is dissected, revered, rewritten, and reborn.
 Moonlight shines brighter here.
 Spellcraft lingers in the air like music.
 From its spiraling towers to its glowing sigilways, Mystharra stands as a beacon of arcane excellence and celestial alignment.
 Wizards debate fate in floating halls.
 Sorcerers sculpt storms with a glance.
 Summoners walk with creatures drawn from memory, blood, and promise.

-Founded beneath the twin moons by the celestials Din and Lun, Mystharra houses some of the greatest magical minds in all of Celest.
+Founded beneath the twin moons by the celestials [[Din]] and [[Lun]], Mystharra houses some of the greatest magical minds in all of Celest.
 The district is governed by a triad known as the Thrice-Sealed Sigil, three master arcanists who represent the core origins of magic: Study, Blood, and Inheritance.

 Yet Mystharra is not only a place of academia and power—it is a place of wonder, mystery, and diplomacy.
 With ever-shifting architecture, moon-guided rituals, and a booming magical trade economy, it is a place where secrets sleep just beneath the surface and every rising moon changes what the district reveals.